 |Assessment Type||Assessment length / details||Proportion|

-Demonstrate a critical understanding of the generic, historical, cultural and scientific contexts that shapes the texts studies on the module.
+1. Demonstrate a critical understanding of the generic, historical, cultural and scientific contexts that shaped the texts studies on the module.

 |Skills Type||Skills details|